stephenyang0215/used_vehicle/README.md

 * Mileage
 One indicator of vehicle condition, a number of miles a vehicle covered.
 * Transmission
+A transmission is a machine in a power transmission system, which provides controlled application of the power.
 * FuelType
+Type of fuel that is used to provide power to vehicle.
 * ExteriorColor
+Color of exterior part of car.
 * InteriorColor
+Color of interior part of car.
 * DoorsNum
+Number of doors of car.
 * MaximumSeating
+Maximum number of seating.
 * Engine
+An engine is a machine designed to convert one form of energy into mechanical energy.
 * Drivetrain
+The drivetrain of a motor vehicle is the group of components that deliver power to the driving wheels.
 * VIN
+Vehicle Identification Number.
+VIN is used to identify a specific vehicle.
 * OptionCount
+Count of options on a car.
 * MajorOptions
+MajorOptions shows the major packages or equipment that a car uses.
 * Certified
+This column specify if a car is CPO(certified pre-owned).
+A CPO car comes with a complete inspection that repairs any damaged or worn parts before being offered for sale.
 * Accident Check
+Inspection of accidents occured on a car.
 * OwnershipHistory
+History of ownership of a car.
 * SellingDays
+Days of a car listed on the website.
 * OriginPrice
+Price offered by seller in the first place.